How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 Ecco perché il computer non si accende, non è collegato alla corrente!

-That’s why the computer won’t turn on, it’s not plugged in!
+That’s why the computer doesn’t turn on, it’s not plugged in!

-Ecco fatto is a common Italian idiom meaning “there you go”.
+Ecco fatto is a common Italian idiom that means “there you go”.

 Ecco fatto, il tappeto è come nuovo!